Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Is a business license the same thing as a sales tax license?

-No – A business license and a sales tax permit are not the same thing.
+No – A business license and a sales tax permit are different.
 Here’s how they differ:

 A business license gives you the right to operate your business in a specific area, while a sales tax permit allows you to collect sales tax from your customers on behalf of the state.